ajb413/chat-engine-webrtc/README.md

 # WebRTC Video Chat Plugin for ChatEngine

-Adds the ability to do WebRTC video in ChatEngine Chat
+Adds the ability to do WebRTC audio/video with ChatEngine using `direct` events for [signaling](https://developer.mozilla.org/en-US/docs/Web/API/WebRTC_API/Signaling_and_video_calling)

 ### Quick Start